aspose-3d/Aspose-3D-Reference-Tutorials/3d/english/java/load-and-save/create-empty-3d-document/_index.md

 ## Step 3: Save the 3D Scene Document

-Now, save the empty 3D scene document using the specified path and file format.
+With the empty scene ready, persist it to disk using the chosen file format.
+In this tutorial we use the FBX 7.5 ASCII format, which is widely supported by many 3‑D applications.

 ```java
 // Save 3D scene document